Air Seychelles

 Air Seychelles is the national airline of the Republic of Seychelles.
 Its head office is located at Seychelles International Airport on the island of Mahé and it operates inter-island and international flights and charter flights.

 History

 Establishment

-It was renamed Air Seychelles in September 1978.
+Seychelles Airlines was formed as the national airline of Seychelles on 15 September 1977 by merging two local carriers: Air Mahé and Inter-Island Airways.
+It was named Air Seychelles in September 1978.
 The airline began international routes in 1983 to Frankfurt and London.

 Investment

 In February 2012, the United Arab Emirates national carrier, Etihad Airways, invested US$45 million in Air Seychelles for a 40% share in the airline following problems of management and profitability.
 After operating at a loss for two years in a row, Air Seychelles planned to restructure and re-position itself to return to profit.
 The airline entered into codeshare agreements with Etihad Airways and started flying to Abu Dhabi in March 2012 to connect to Etihad Airways' network of destinations.

 On 16 March 2012, Air Seychelles announced a two-year business plan including the renewal of its fleet, leveraging Etihad Airways equity partnership – known as Etihad Airways Partners (which also includes Alitalia, Air Serbia and Virgin Australia), the introduction of Airbus A330−200 aircraft after over two decades of an all-Boeing fleet, increased frequencies to key destinations, and closer cooperation with Etihad Airways.

 On 12 March 2015, Air Seychelles released their results for 2014, declaring US$3.2 million in net profits.